Let's get started with a Microservice Architecture with Spring Cloud:

 5.2.
 STOMP, SockJS Support, and Frame Options

-It is common to use STOMP along with SockJS to implement client-side support for Spring WebSockets.
+Using STOMP and SockJS to implement client-side support for Spring WebSockets is common.

-SockJS is configured to disallow transports through HTML iframe elements by default.
+By default, SockJS is configured to disallow transports through HTML iframe elements.
 This is to prevent the threat of clickjacking.

 However, there are certain use-cases where allowing iframes to leverage SockJS transports can be beneficial.
 To do so, you can create SecurityFilterChain bean: